Measuring the Distance Between Activity Populations

 Features

-We expose population features as pre-computed numpy arrays via the eval.Population class:
+We expose population features as pre-computed numpy arrays via the eval.Population class.
+For example, we can take a look at the number of times each activiy type occurs in each schedule:

 from acteval import Population